milesj/shapeshifter/README.md

 shapeshifter [options] [input] > [output]
 ```

-The binary input accepts either a single schema file or a directory of
+The binary input accepts either a single schematic file or a directory of
-schema files.
+schematic files.
 If a directory is provided, they will be combined into
 a single output.

 By default, the binary will send output to stdout, which can then be